xaviermotley/zero-trust-cloud-network/docs/zero-trust-notes.md

 # Zero Trust Cloud Network Notes

-These notes summarize the AWS re:Inforce 2025 session "Integrate Zero Trust into your cloud network".
+These notes summarize how to Integrate Zero Trust into your AWS cloud network.

 ## Key Takeaways